paypal/paypal-android/docs/PayPalNativePayments/README.md

         // REQUIRED: you must call actions.approve() or actions.reject() in this callback actions.approve()

         // OPTIONAL: you can optionally patch your order.
-Once complete, call actions.approve() if successful, and actions.reject() if not.
+Once complete, call actions.approve() if successful or actions.reject() if not.
     }

     override fun onPayPalNativeShippingMethodChange(